|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Chapter 2 details VMSB-235 a dive bomber squadron flying the SBD Dauntless that flew from Henderson, Munda and Piva Uncle on Bougainville.
 Includes extensive newspaper clippings detailing squadron member Captain Robert Thompson's exploits, official orders and medal citations.

-Chapter 3 details VMF-222 "Flying Deuces" a fighter squadron operating the Corsair operating from Midway, Munda, Vella Lavella, Bougainville, Green Island, Emirau and Samar.
-Included are rare photos of their deployment at Midway, R&R in Hawaii and Noumea, Munda and Vella Lavella and Bougainville.
-Included are logbook scans, photographs, maps and more.
+Chapter 3 details Marine Fighting Squadron 222 (VMF-222) "Flying Deuces" a fighter squadron operating the F4U Corsair and later the FG Corsair from Midway, Munda, Vella Lavella, Bougainville, Green Island, Emirau and Samar.
+Included are rare photos of their deployment at Midway, rest and recouperation (R&R) in Hawaii and Noumea, Munda and Vella Lavella and Bougainville.
+Included are logbook scans, photographs and maps.

 Chapter 4 details VMSB-341 a dive bomber squadron flying the SBD Dauntless.
 This chapter is devoted to the photo album of an unknown member of the squadron based at Emirau and Green Island, among other bases.
 Photographs include preflight and post flight briefings, force landings and scoreboard.

 Chapter 5 details VMTB-143 a torpedo bombing squadron operating the Avenger, detailing their service in the Solomons, then transfer to the United States for duty aboard aircraft carrier USS Gilbert Islands CVE-107 for the Okinawa campaign, including strikes on Borneo and Japan.
 Of interest, pilots wore "blood chit" in case they went down in Chinese occupied areas.